 Similar to the male plants, the females also produce tiny racemes (short flower stalks).
 Each calyx contains an ovule acting as the receptor for the released pollen.
 When pollen gets stuck to a pistil, the stalk pushes into the calyx.
 The calyx is the site of growth after fertilization.

 The fertilized seed would have characteristics from both parents except the reproductive parents are identical in character or as in some cases pure clones or specific hybridizations.

-Hermaphroditic plants are known to many cannabis growers though its occurrence in nature is rare.
+Hermaphroditic plants are known to many cannabis growers through their occurrence in nature is rare.
 These plants can fertilize themselves since they contain both male and female sex organs.
-This characteristic has made them attractive and useful from the breeding prospective.
-Generally, hermaphrodite plants are either comprised of mostly male flowers or an equal number of both male and female flowers; both types are of little advantage to a cultivator but if the plant has a higher ratio of female flowers to male, then it advantages can be harnessed.
+This characteristic has made them attractive and useful from the breeding perspective.
+Generally, hermaphrodite plants are either comprised of mostly male flowers or an equal number of both male and female flowers; both types are of little advantage to a cultivator but if the plant has a higher ratio of female flowers to male, then its advantages can be harnessed.